Assistance from the Homeless Prevention and Rapid Re-Housing Program.

 - credit repair and advice

 The financial aid from the Homelessness Prevention and Rapid Re-Housing Program (HPRP) is meant to be immediate.
-For example, at least 60 percent of the stimulus funds need to be spent within the first two years and all the grant money must be spent within three years.
+For example, at least 60 percent of the funds issued on a yearly basis need to be spent that year.
+In general, all the grant money must be spent within two years.
 So the resources available are very limited and it may run out.
+Most agencies distribute funds on a first come and first served basis to qualified applicants.

 As indicated above, the funds are being provided to state and local governments, charities, and other non-profit organizations across the country.
-All of these organizations across the spectrum will provide the rental funds, counseling, case management and outreach to people facing eviction and also currently homeless people.
+All of these organizations across the spectrum will provide the rental funds, counseling, case management and outreach to people facing eviction.
+There is also support for people who are currently homeless people.
 The goal is to provide a variety of programs and flexible financial assistance to enable households to stay in their homes and apartments, or help them find a home.

 The grant money can be distributed to tenants or the homeless in multiple ways.
-It could be provided in the form of rental assistance, which will include back rent for months in which the household has been unable to pay, security deposits, utility deposits, and money for moving costs.
+It could be provided in the form of rental assistance, which will include back rent for months in which the household has been unable to pay. there may also be HPRP grants to pay for security deposits, utility deposits, and money for moving or storage costs.
 The government and organizations managing the program have flexibility in how they distribute the grants.

 Who can get rental assistance from Homelessness Prevention and Rapid Rehousing?

 The funds are targeted towards two main populations and groups.
+But each local agency has some flexibility in how they use the money and who they help.
 They include:

 - Families and individuals that currently have housing or live in an apartment, but who are facing eviction or who may be at risk of becoming homeless.
 The program will provide them with temporary rent or utility bill assistance to prevent the person or family from becoming homeless.
 Beneficiaries will also be required to enroll into a variety of case management and self-sufficiency programs.
 Or the financial aid from HPRP can help them move to a new location that they can better afford to pay over the long term.

-- In addition, the money can help those individuals and families who are currently homeless.
+- In addition, the money from the homeless prevention and rapid rehousing program can help those individuals and families who are currently homeless.
 For example, people who are living in emergency or temporary shelters or maybe even on the street.
 The grants will provide them temporary assistance so they can find housing, move into it, and also pay the rent over the short and long term.

 Homelessness Prevention and Rapid Re-Housing applications

-Various agencies at the local level administer the program and distribute the funds for paying rent and other costs.
+Various agencies at the local level administer the program and distribute the funds for paying rent and other housing costs.
 They can include the Salvation Army, Catholic Charities, public housing authorities, and your local community action agency.
+The United Way also often helps play a part in disbursing funds.
 Each agency that receives a grant as part of the Homelessness Prevention and Rapid Re-Housing Program will decide how to best use the funds they are allocated, so no two communities may provide the same form of help.

 Another major component of the service is of course Rapid Rehousing.
 HPRP funds can be used to provide this form of assistance as well.
 States may offer support in the form of money to pay for security deposits or moving costs.
+In some cases storage expenses may be paid too, or transportation such as a U-Haul.
 Whatever it takes to get the family into a new home may be provided.
-Read more security deposit assistance.
+Read more on security deposit assistance.

 The Homelessness Prevention and Rapid Re-Housing program also take a pro-active approach to stopping evictions.
-The government will do what it can to keep low income renters in their home or apartment.
-Qualified applicants can apply for non-profit and government programs from HPRP that may help them with their rent or legal needs.
-Find information on how to get eviction help.
+The government will do what it can to keep low income renters, seniors, single moms or dads and others in their home or apartment.
+Qualified applicants can apply for non-profit and government programs from HPRP that may help them with paying their back rent or legal needs.
+Find more information on how to get eviction help.